realnickel/shim-review/ISSUE_TEMPLATE.md

 ###### Please confirm this as the origin your shim.
 We use 15.4 shim (https://github.com/rhboot/shim/releases/tag/15.4) +
 1bea91ba Fix a broken file header on ia32 (PR #357)

+all patches from https://github.com/rhboot/shim-review/issues/165 to address critical issues

 ###### What's the justification that this really does need to be signed for the whole world to be able to boot it:
 OS ALT is a linux distribution supporting Secure Boot